gocontractdev/flaky-tests-reproduction/README.md

 >  <sup>Note: This part is adopted (in simple words) from the paper. </sup>

+Please refer to
+[Data iPython](/data/data.ipynb) file to see the explanations about the project's data.

 ## 🔥 Delta:

+Please refer to
+[Delta iPython](/process/delta.ipynb) file to see the explanations about the project's delta.

 #### A) about Process: